JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 4. If you are using compiler options for the Jetpack Compose compiler, set them in the `composeCompiler {}` block.
    See [Compiler options](#compose-compiler-options-dsl) for reference.

+5. If you reference Compose compiler artifacts directly, you can remove these references and let the Gradle plugins take care of things.

 ### Using Compose compiler without Gradle plugins